chromaui/learnstorybook.com/content/vue/en/deploy.md

 }
 ```

-Now when you run Storybook via `npm run storybook`, it will output a static Storybook in the `storybook-static` directory.
+Now when you run Storybook via `npm run build-storybook`, it will output a static Storybook in the `storybook-static` directory.

 ## Continuous deploy